 A ketogenic diet for dogs requires a lot of discipline.
 It is so much easier to eat carbs and sugar as they are found in almost all dog foods and supplements.
 Therefore, the change to high fat and protein will require many to forego their natural tendencies and favorite foods.

-Just like for humans, it is not easy to never feed your dog anything that is filled with carbohydrates.
+Just like for humans, it is not easy to never feed your dog anything that is high in carbs.
 In fact, healthy fats and proteins are considerably harder to come by and tend to be more expensive.

 Lack of commercial pet food